Best FFP Scope: Top First Focal Plane Scopes

 FFP scopes can get shockingly expensive.
 With the popularity of these scopes, you don’t need to aim for something that costs as much as a new riding lawnmower to get a high-quality scope.
 Often scopes in the middle price range will have the right mix of quality and cost.

-Of course, this means you’ll still spend hundreds of dollars on a scope – but probably not thousands of dollars.
+Investing in a good scope can significantly enhance shooting accuracy and experience but, of course, this means you’ll still spend hundreds of dollars on a scope – but probably not thousands of dollars.

 There’s an old shooter adage that essentially says you should spend as much on the optics as you did on the gun.
 So if you have a $300 rifle, you should spend about that much on a scope.
 A $3,000 scope on a $300 gun will never realize it’s true potential, so use this as a friendly rule and you’ll always get about the right mix of scope features for your firearm.